Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Helping Your Basset Hound Be a Better Apartment Neighbor

-A well-trained, well-socialized dog is generally calmer and more in control of itself.
+A well-trained, well-socialized dog is generally calmer and more in control of themselves.
 You can provide your Basset Hound with basic obedience training to help them behave in an apartment.
-Daily physical and mental stimulation helps your Basset Hound channel the energy they have away from barking and howling.
+Daily physical and mental stimulation helps your pup channel the energy they have away from barking and howling.

-Alternately, provide your Basset Hound with toys and other enrichment so they stay busy while you’re away.
+Alternately, provide your Basset Hound with toys and other enrichment so they can stay busy while you’re away.
 If your dog must be left alone all day, consider hiring a dog walker to spend time with them.
-Basset Hounds usually get along with other dogs well, and doggy daycare may be a good option.
+Basset Hounds usually get along with other dogs well, so doggy daycare may also be a good option.

 In Conclusion

 Not all Basset Hounds are a good fit for apartment living, but they have many qualities that work well for small-space living.
-With training and planning, Basset Hounds can make good apartment neighbors.
+With training and planning, this breed can make a good apartment neighbor.
 However, if you live in an apartment and are considering a Basset Hound, be aware of their potential to bark and be disruptive.
-Be prepared to find alternate solutions if your Basset Hound is being too loud.
+Be prepared to find alternate solutions if your dog is being too loud.

 Featured Image Credit: Bill Anastasiou, Shutterstock